Hardy101/CrimeReport/README.md

 ## Getting Started

 **Installation**: Ensure you have Python installed on your system.
+Then activate your virtual environment `    python -m venv venv
+   `

-You can install the required dependencies using `pip`:
+    Then You can install the required dependencies using `pip`:

     ```
     pip install -r requirements.txt